ahmed-envoy/git-stack/README.md

 ### Stacking PRs on GitHub

-WIP

-There are a couple of limitations
-1. `git-stack` does not support creating PRs.
-We can work around this by using the `git pr` command which is a wrapper around the `gh pr` command.
-2. We currently don't have a way to create a PR for every branch in the stack with a single command.
-3. We current don't have a way to update the PR graph comment with a single command for every branch in the stack.
-See below for a way to generate the comment for a single branch, but only for direct descendents.

 The command below will create a PR for the current branch and set the base branch to the parent branch.
 This is useful for creating a PR for each branch in the stack.

+You can run this command more than once.
+If a PR already exists for the current branch, it will be updated using `git fpush`.
+It will also automatically run `git prcomment` to update the PR description with the current stack.

 `git spr`